The Line of Duty

 In a churchyard in South London there is an unassuming headstone bearing the name of a certain George Johnson.
-We are told that George Johnson was a police constable, and that he was a member of the “W” or Clapham Division, with warrant number 202.
-He died “through injuries received in the execution of his duty” on the 17th September 1914.
-He was forty-four years old, and married with a young family.
+We are told that George Johnson was a police constable and that he was a member of the W or Clapham Division with warrant number 202.
+He died ‘through injuries received in the execution of his duty’ on 17 September 1914.
+He was forty-four years old and married with a young family.

-Suspicion fell on German residents in all walks of life, and a letter that was published in the Times in 1908 is a good example of a growing concern about spies, who, it was widely assumed, were busy building up an intimate knowledge of places that were vital to national security:
+Suspicion fell on German residents in all walks of life, and a letter that was published in The Times in 1908 is a good example of a growing concern about spies, who, it was widely assumed, were busy building up an intimate knowledge of places vital to national security:

 I am certain that, as regards Great Britain and Ireland, Germany not only possesses now a vast mass of this knowledge in its most detailed form, but is constantly acquiring more.
 And amongst those who contribute largely to the stock are the crowd of Germans who, after serving in humble capacities in this country, such as waiters at restaurants, &c., return home, possibly for their annual army training, each with his little item of information.

 The writer of the letter, Colonel Lonsdale Hale, went on to offer anecdotal evidence in support of his views:

 I do sometimes have my hair cut, and a short time ago I missed the German who had had to do his best to make my head look tidy.
 His employer told me he had gone.
 I wondered whether in his pocket-book were memoranda as to the telegraph wires outside the shop, the sidings at Camberley Railway Station, or the bridges over the Blackwater.

 Hale was certainly not alone in warning that the ‘enemy within’ might be plotting acts of sabotage against the infrastructure.
 A fellow soldier, Lieutenant-Colonel John Macclesfield Heath, had written a letter to The Globe in the previous year in which he had shared the following apocalyptic vision: